 Another 2011 study demonstrated that zinc acts as an anti-inflammatory agent by inhibiting the production of many inflammatory cytokines (10).

-Zinc has also been linked to a decreased risk for a number of diseases, due to its role in the growth and repair of cells.
+3. Zinc has also been linked to a decreased risk for a number of diseases, due to its role in the growth and repair of cells.
 A 2011 study performed by the Health Research Institute found that people suffering from Autism tend to have lower levels of zinc than non-autistic individuals.
 In the study, the severity of autistic symptoms decreased after patients were treated with zinc (23).

+4. Zinc can improve the function of killer cells to wipe out tumors and prevent cancer.
 A study published in 2012 showed that low levels of zinc are associated with head, neck, lung, gall bladder, prostate, and ovarian cancers (26).

-Zinc may also be a treatment for epileptic seizures.
+5. Zinc may also be a treatment for epileptic seizures.
 A 2015 study in epileptic children, published in Functional Neurology, revealed that zinc therapy significantly reduced the frequency of seizures in 31% of the treated children (30).

-Zinc plays an important role in heart health.
+6. Zinc plays an important role in heart health.
 Two 2013 studies showed that zinc levels are often low in people with atherosclerosis (hardening of the arteries), heart disease, chest pain, and heat stroke, and another study found that a higher rate of cardiac failure was associated with zinc deficiency (31, 32, 33, 34).

-Zinc is important for proper hormone function, including insulin.
+7. Zinc is important for proper hormone function, including insulin.
 To that end, zinc plays a vital role in the treatment of diabetes.
 Zinc binds to insulin receptors, and by mimicking insulin, it reduces excessive insulin secretion by pancreatic cells and helps protect the pancreatic tissue from damage (35, 36).

-Zinc plays a vital role in brain function.
+8. Zinc plays a vital role in brain function.
 Studies have shown zinc supplementation was able to enhance cognitive recovery in zinc-deficient stroke victims (41).